Subscribe to SARAMONIC

 Receiver setup:

-Match the receiver frequency to the transmitter.
 Set Output A to RX1 and Output B to Monitor (mirrors A’s audio to headphones).
-Adjust monitor volume using the receiver’s UP/DOWN keys (12 levels).

 The transmitter has timecode; the receiver does not but displays a “TC” icon when sync is enabled.
 K9 only supports slave timecode (it can sync but not generate a master timecode).